 Your best contact there is Munna.
 Here is Facebook.

 You can find him at the Mount View Hotel, here on Google Maps.

 Munna is originally from Kashmir and manages two hotels in Macleod.
 He can help you with lodging for short or long term and for different budgets.
 He is very reliable and kind.

-Here is the list of the city we visited from south to north.
+Here is the list of the cities we visited in 2015 from south to north.
 Feel free to write us for any questions or recommendations about those places:

 Kochi – Goa (Palolem beach) – Hubli – Hampi – Mumbai – Ahmedabad – Udaipur – Jodhpur – Jaisalmer – Khuri – Bikaner – Pushkar – Delhi – Haridwar – Rishikesh – Chandigarh – Dharamshala – Macleod Ganj.

 In 2017, we went back to India and we spent more than 3 months in Kashmir.